jju/bike/cyclisttactics/tdm-racing.md

 Andrew Jax is a Fruinian who came up through cyclocross as an amateur.
 Now a neo-pro who wasn't picked up by a team has attracted a sponsor (his rich uncle who wants to do something nice for the world and more especially his nephew) and they got David Perry to sign up.

+Their kit this season was black with purple spatter.

 ## Roster

 * Andrew Jax 3 Cobbles AJ